KevenJAntenor/iEffect-image-pipeline/README.md

 - `struct work_item`: Represents the work unit, carrying image information through the pipeline.

 ## 🚀📦 Execution Guide
-To execute iEffect, onfigure the environment and run the application as follows:
+To execute iEffect, configure the environment and run the application as follows:

 bash